Kurento/kurento/source/knowledge/memory_fragmentation.rst

 .. code-block:: shell

-   sudo apt-get update && sudo apt-get install --yes libjemalloc1
+   sudo apt-get update && sudo apt-get install libjemalloc1

 Jemalloc is installed as a standalone library.
 To actually use it, you need to preload it when launching KMS: